OCA/project/project_model_to_task/README.rst

 * go to a model or object in tree or form view (ie Partner ou Product).
 * select a record (if your are in tree view).
-* select 'Create related task' in the 'More' button.
+* select 'Create a related task' in the 'More' button.
 * the task and its 'Task Origin' field is set: complete and save the task form.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas